dhermes/bossylobster-blog/content/2011-08-23-conways-topograph-part-2.md

 Obviously starting from a base \\(e\_1, e\_2\\), one wonders if it is possible to move to any pair \\((x, y)\\) with \\(x\\) and \\(y\\) coprime along the topograph.
-It turns out that we can; the topograph forms a structure called a tree, and all nodes are connected.
+It turns out that we can; the topograph forms a structurecalled a tree, and all nodes are connected.

 </div>